-Don't let vour children's behaviour distract vou.
+Don't let your children's behaviour distract you.

-- If troublesome, keep them occupied by talking or singing to them and/or provide soft toys to play with. - On long trips provide drinks that can't spill and healthy snack foods. - Take regular breaks on long drives to allow everyone to stretch their legs.
+- Keep them occupied by talking or singing to them and/or provide soft toys to play with. - Provide drinks that can't spill and healthy snack foods - Take regular breaks on long drives to allow everyone to stretch their legs.